 New Year’s Fun Facts

 It’s fascinating to discover how so many New Year traditions here in the United States have been borrowed from different places and cultures worldwide.
-We indeed are a “melting pot!”
+Indeed, we are a “melting pot!”

 - Auld Lang Syne is an old Scottish folk song.
 It was popularized in America in the 1920s by Guy Lombardo, a Canadian bandmaster.

 - The practice of kissing someone at midnight is said to have originated with Ancient Romans.
-They believed sharing a kiss would prevent loneliness in the year ahead…and also ward off evil spirits.
+In fact, they believed sharing a kiss would prevent loneliness in the year ahead…and also ward off evil spirits.
 Now, it’s said that kissing one’s partner at midnight will ensure continuing affection between the pair.
-Not kissing is supposed to have the opposite effect.
+Additionally, not kissing is supposed to have the opposite effect.

 - Do you make New Year’s Resolutions?
-Do you keep them?
+Moreover, do you keep them?

-- These are said to be traced back to the Babylonians over 4,000 years ago.
+- In fact, resolutions are said to be traced back to the Babylonians over 4,000 years ago.
 They made promises or resolutions to their gods at the beginning of their year (in March, not January) to stay in their god’s good graces.

-- These days, the most popular resolution made in the U.S. is to get healthier.
+- Indeed, these days, the most popular resolution made in the U.S. is to get healthier.

-- Most people abandon their New Year’s Resolutions by February.
+- In fact, most people abandon their New Year’s Resolutions by February.

 - Around 1,000,000 people cram into Times Square in New York City each year to watch the iconic ball drop.
 While this is the most known and popular “drop” to ring in a new year, it certainly isn’t the only one!
 Here are a few of the more unique “drops” around the nation: